IndranilSaha09/computational-intelligence/README.md

 # computational-intelligence
-Automated robust first peak detection in a time signal using computational intelligence
+Topic: Automated robust first peak detection in a time signal using computational intelligence

 **Peak_detection:**
 Goal is to detect peak in given signal(s) in directory \dataset with computation intelligence and not just signal processing.